NetroScript/Jacks-LogsTF-On-Page-Combiner/README.md

 * Improved
     * If the user never generated a API key yet, the script will automatically generate on for him.
 (Also gets a key if it was previously wrong)

+Notice:
+    Additionally the namespace changed here, so you have to reinstall the script and remove the old version

 ### 0.1.3

 * Improved